Geisha (band): Later years, Geisha's lost third album No Second Prize and new lineup (2005–2009)

-Yesterday, Today and Tomorrow, Matera's leave, Dysphasia and later works (2010-present)
+Yesterday, Today and Tomorrow, Matera's leave, Dysphasia, later works, and Chris’ death (2010–2025)

 In January 2010, Geisha released another compilation album, Yesterday, Today and Tomorrow, which provided two singles, "Birthday" (previously an iTunes release) and the double-A sided "Mystery Writer" / "Sgt.
 Peppers Lonely Hearts Club Band".
 Two additional tracks are cover versions of Small Faces' "Tin Soldier" and The Beatles' "Come Together".
 In late 2010, Matera left the group to focus on his solo career.
 In 2011, the Geisha line-up of Doheny on vocals, guitar and bass guitar; Tom Hosie on drums (previously in the 1987 line-up); and Alby Stefani on bass guitar, guitar and keyboards; recorded material for a proposed new studio album, Dysphasia.
 The lead single, "Sailing", was issued in July 2011.
 According to Chris Doheny's website, the album was due before Christmas in 2011.
 Early in 2012, Doheny released a solo single, a cover of Foo Fighters' "Times Like These".
+Geisha reformed again for the 30th anniversary of the self-titled debut album, which was originally released in 1985.

+Founding member Chris Doheny died in a traffic collision in Kapunda, South Australia on 19 September 2025, at the age of 64.